Mousterian

-The Mousterian (or Mode III) is an archaeological industry of stone tools, associated primarily with the Neanderthals in Europe, and to the earliest anatomically modern humans in North Africa and West Asia.
+The Mousterian (or Mode III) is an archaeological industry of stone tools, associated primarily with the Neanderthals in Europe, and with the earliest anatomically modern humans in North Africa and West Asia.
 The Mousterian largely defines the latter part of the Middle Paleolithic, the middle of the West Eurasian Old Stone Age.
 It lasted roughly from 160,000 to 40,000 BP.
-If its predecessor, known as Levallois or Levallois-Mousterian, is included, the range is extended to as early as c.
+If its predecessor, known as Levallois or Levallois–Mousterian, is included, the range is extended to include as early as c.
 300,000–200,000 BP.
 The main following period is the Aurignacian (c.
 43,000–28,000 BP) of Homo sapiens.

 Naming

 The culture was named after the type site of Le Moustier, three superimposed rock shelters in the Dordogne region of France.
 Similar flintwork has been found all over unglaciated Europe and also the Near East and North Africa.
 Handaxes, racloirs, and points constitute the industry; sometimes a Levallois technique or another prepared-core technique was employed in making the flint flakes.